Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Homogeneous Bismut Hermitian Einstein metrics

-Then $(M,J)$ admits a symplectic structure. \end{theo*} Combining this result with the knowledge of Dolbeault cohomology and the fact that there are no symplectic structures on non-K\"ahler C-spaces \cite[Theorem 1]{Borel}, Fino, Grantcharov, and Vezzoni deduced the following characterization. \begin{theo*}[Theorem 6.1 in \cite{MR4032184}] Every pluriclosed C-space is (up to a finite cover) the product of a compact Lie group and a generalized flag manifold. \end{theo*} Now, the existence of a pluriclosed CYT metric, and, more generally, a Bismut Hermitian Einstein metric, on $(M,J)$ would force the first Chern class to vanish in the $(1,1)$-Aeppli cohomology.
+The existence of a pluriclosed metric and the vanishing of the Chern class together give further restriction on the geometry of these manifolds which we describe in the following result. \begin{prop} Let $(M,J)$ be a C-space, and suppose that it can be equipped with a Bismut Hermitian Einstein metric.
+Then, up to finite cover, it is a compact semisimple Lie group equipped with a Samelson complex structure. \end{prop} \begin{proof} First of all, Theorem 6.1 in \cite{MR4032184} ensures that every pluriclosed C-space is (up to a finite cover) the product of a compact Lie group and a generalized flag manifold.
+Then, the existence of a CYT metric on $(M,J)$ would force the first Chern class to vanish in the $(1,1)$-Aeppli cohomology.
 In fact, for a Hermitian manifold $(M,J,g)$ it holds \cite[(2.7)]{MR1836272}

+where $\theta^{1,0}$ and $\theta^{0,1}$ are respectively the $(1,0)$ and $(0,1)$ components of the Lee form.
+However, generalized flag manifolds are K\"ahler--Einstein Fano \cite[Section 5]{MR303478}, while it is known that the first Chern class of Lie groups equipped with Samelson complex structures vanishes in de Rham (hence also Aeppli) cohomology, see e.\,g. \cite[Theorem 2]{MR2764884}.
+Therefore, there can not be any flag component in the cover. \end{proof}

+We remark that not any Samelson complex structure is compatible with the existence of a Bismut flat metric; indeed, only the ones which are Hermitian with respect to a bi-invariant metric are so.
+However, the existence of a left-invariant pluriclosed metric on a compact semisimple Lie group endowed with a Samelson complex structure forces the manifold to admit a Bismut flat metric \cite[Theorem 3.2]{Fino22}.